 Remember that less is more—especially when it comes to planned activities.

-The best part about outtings is that it actually means a lot less work for you when it comes to experiential lessons.
+The best part about outings is that it actually means a lot less work for you when it comes to experiential lessons.
 Instead of feeling like you need a bunch of materials, let the learning happen naturally.
 Instead of shovels and buckets, you can let your child dig in the sand with their hands or even “tools” they find, like shells and sticks.
 All that hard finger work is developing those little muscles and fine motor skills they’ll need as they get older, and not having toys encourages them to work their imagination.

 Practical work and life skills are often one of the most undervalued skill sets in traditional school, and they’re easy to forget when we get in a habit of table work, too.
 But field trips remove those boundaries, helping you focus on skills that are incredibly important but not always included in a curriculum.
 One example that you can definitely practice on a beach trip is swimming!
-As your child works from trepeditiously approaching the waves to swimming (or even snorkeling!) in the water, you’ll watch their skills—and their confidence—grow.
+As your child works from trepidatiously approaching the waves to swimming (or even snorkeling!) in the water, you’ll watch their skills—and their confidence—grow.
 And, don’t forget, all that kicking and splashing is working importance gross motor skills, too!